Which of the following best describes the difference between rela... | Study Prep in Pearson+

 1

-Step 2: Understand the concept of cumulative frequency.
-Cumulative frequency is the running total of frequencies up to and including a particular class.
-It shows how many observations fall within or below a certain class boundary.
+Step 2: Understand the definition of cumulative frequency.
+Cumulative frequency is the running total of frequencies up to and including a certain value or category.
+It sums the frequencies of all events or values less than or equal to a particular point.

-Step 3: Compare the two concepts.
-Relative frequency focuses on the proportion within each individual class, while cumulative frequency accumulates counts from the first class up to the current class.
+Step 3: Recognize that relative frequency focuses on the proportion of a single event relative to the whole dataset, while cumulative frequency aggregates frequencies from the start of the dataset up to a certain event or value.

-Step 4: Recognize that relative frequency is expressed as a proportion or percentage, whereas cumulative frequency is expressed as a count or total number of observations.
+Step 4: Compare the two concepts: relative frequency gives insight into the likelihood of a single event, whereas cumulative frequency helps understand the accumulation or distribution of data up to a point.

-Step 5: Conclude that the correct description is: Relative frequency shows the proportion of observations in each class, while cumulative frequency shows the total number of observations up to and including each class.
+Step 5: Conclude that the correct description is that relative frequency is the proportion of times an event occurs out of the total number of trials, while cumulative frequency is the sum of frequencies for all values up to and including a certain value.

 Watch next